Ranger Restart and Coronavirus FAQ - Student

 Will there be a charge if my course is moved to an online format?

-The online course fees will not be charged for any class that was previously scheduled for in-person instruction and moved online for fall due to COVID-19.
+The online course fees will not be charged for any class that was previously scheduled for in-person instruction and moved online for spring due to COVID-19.

 What should I do if I don’t want to take an online course?

-Since we are still working on adjusting the schedule, we suggest that you wait until we have completed our revisions (late July) and then consult with your advisor to adjust your schedule.
 We recognize that the online format is not the best learning approach for everyone, however, we hope that most students will be able to create a schedule with a mix of online and in-person courses to help address these concerns.
+Work with your advisor to achieve the schedule that works best for you.

 What happens if I want to take all online?

-With more online course options for fall, this may be possible.
+With more online course options, this may be possible.
 After the schedule is updated, work with your advisor to see whether you can adjust your schedule accordingly.

-How might instruction be different in the fall?
+How might instruction be different in the Spring?

-Will there be an option for credit/no credit this fall?
+Will there be an option for credit/no credit this Spring?

-At this time, we do not plan to offer a credit/no credit option for fall.
+At this time, we do not plan to offer a credit/no credit option for Spring.

 Technology and Other Resources